bimdata/typescript-fetch-api-client-generator/package/README.md

 In order to perform calls to the API you'll need to create an API client with a configuration object.
 The snippet below shows an example of how to do it.

+The `credentials` argument is optional and adds this option to the fetch method.
+If it is not set, the default option for fetch will be used.

 ```javascript
 import { makeBIMDataApiClient } from '@bimdata/typescript-fetch-api-client';